 We place our people and communities at the centre of our decisions and always strive to achieve better outcomes for them.
 Taking an EDI and Human Rights approach to this will only strengthen our position.

 Our Group values:

 Excellence to deliver quality in everything we do

 Community

-to build more sustainable communities where customers have a real say in decisions affecting them to do more for our customers and to provide more opportunities for our employees and stakeholders to be trusted by our employees, customers and partners
+to build more

+sustainable

+communities where

+customers have a real

+say in decisions

+affecting them

 Ambition